 3. PLATFORM BEDS

 Platform beds have been around a long time especially in Europe or the East.
 Platform beds, strictly speaking are beds that use a platform wood structure to support the mattress.
 More traditional beds use a box spring and a bed open frame system to hold the mattress.
 Generally platform beds do not need a box spring to support the mattress.
 The mattress sits on series of solid wood slats to support the mattress.
 This trend fits nicely with the minimalist influence that is so popular today as it allows for a lower profile, more simple look bedframe.
-Consider the Mikado Japanese Platform Bed or Moduluxe Platform Bed for the ultimate in beautifully designed platform beds.
+Consider the Moduluxe Platform Bed for the ultimate in beautifully designed platform beds.

 4. SUSTAINABLE FURNITURE

 Few trends of the year are hotter than sustainable materials, and few materials are more impressive than natural bamboo.
 The bamboo plant is actually a type of grass, so it grows very quickly – as much as three feet (one meter) per day – and can be harvested every year.
 Our platform beds and platform storage beds are always made of sustainable materials.
 Greenington's Azara Bed and coordinated nightstands and dressers are a stunning example of modern bamboo furniture.
 With its layers of hand-selected Tiger Bamboo in contrasting finishes, this sleek, modern bed is an instant makeover for any bedroom.